Best workflow software for growing teams

 Here’s what nobody wants to talk about: most workflow software implementations fail.

 Not because the technology is bad.
 People just don’t use it.
+Can training fix this?
+Rarely.

-A company buys sophisticated workflow software.
+The pattern repeats constantly.
+Company buys sophisticated workflow software.
 IT spends months configuring it.
 Training sessions happen.
 Business users find it too complicated.
 They go back to email and spreadsheets.
 The software sits unused.
 The company blames the vendor and considers starting over.

 Simple tools used daily beat powerful tools ignored.